Skip to Content

 It’s Only for Flights Out of the USA

-This has to be my number one con because I don’t actually live in the US, I live in France!
+Most deals leave from the USA, which has to be my number one con because I don’t actually live in the US, I live in France!
 If I lived in the US, I’d definitely be using Pomelo more often.

 You Have to Be Quick

-If you wait too long after receiving an email to actually book the flight, the deal could be gone already.
+The deals are time-sensitive—if you wait too long after receiving an email to actually book the flight, the deal could be gone already.
 This happened to me recently because we were waiting for another person to give the go-ahead to buy the tickets.

 If You Need Specific Dates, Pomelo Can’t Really Help You

+Most deals require flexible dates—Pomelo may not be ideal for those with very specific travel days.
 Although I’ve tried many times, I can’t ever seem to get a great Christmas flight deal on the dates I need them and to where I need to go.
 So I end up having to find those deals on my own with Skyscanner.

 How to Book Pomelo Flights for Half the Price with Pomelo Travels